 - when mothers breastfeed on demand,

-EBF is an essential practice to promote as breast milk contributes to proper infant sensory and cognitive development while also protecting babies from contractible and chronic diseases through passive immunity.
+EBF is an essential practice to promote as breast milk contributes to proper infant sensory and cognitive development while also protecting babies from contractible and life-long diseases through passive immunity.
 Immediately breastfeeding an infant after birth has also shown to reduce the chances of the baby dying in the first month of life.

-Breastfeeding is especially important in low-resource areas where safe water and other forms of nutrition can be scarce.
+Breastfeeding is especially important in low-resource areas where safe water and other forms of nutrition can be hard to find.
 Breastfeeding has long been known as one of the most cost-effective ways to boost a child’s health and has the potential to prevent approximately 800,000 children from dying every year.
 In fact, children who are exclusively breastfed for the first six months of life are 14 times more likely to live to see their second birthday than non-breastfed children.

-Curamericas and Breastfeeding Around the World
+Curamericas Global and Breastfeeding Around the World

 Through Care Groups, mothers share and learn about the benefits and ways of staying healthy.
 Kenya is one of the program locations where EBF has had successful results through Care Group meetings.

-Kenya – as part of Curamericas’ partnership with Carolina for Kibera, Kenyan women were educated on the benefits of EBF via Care Groups (pictured below).
+Kenya – as part of Curamericas’ partnership with Carolina for Kibera, Kenyan women were educated on the benefits of E.B.F. via Care Groups (pictured below).
 Between 2014 and 2016, Kibera County, Kenya saw an increase of women breastfeeding exclusively totaling 64.49% of the target population.

 EBF in Other Partner Communities